CustomTypeOne/LoopPatches/README.md

 * **A dev user reports the main branch can no longer be used with Loop dev branch**
 * **The dev branch will be updated - check here for messages (later)**

+When LoopPatches dev is updated, this README will also be updated.

+* Please be patient
+* If you must have LoopPatches, use an older commit of Loop dev with LoopPatches main.

-The patch code in the **main** branch of LoopPatches and **dev** branch of LoopPatches is still identical.
+At this time, the patch code in the **main** branch of LoopPatches and **dev** branch of LoopPatches is still identical.
 The **dev** branch exists as a place to provide updates for those using Loop dev when there is a divergence as has now happened.

-When LoopPatches dev is updated, this README will also be updated.
-Be please patient.
-If you must have LoopPatches, use an older commit of Loop dev with LoopPatches main.

 The instructions were simplified 06-Jan-2023, so please read carefully.